tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 The following YAML schema defines each meta-axiom (Δ–Ψ) as a structural operator with:

-- a unique identifier,
+* a unique identifier,
-- a minimal definition,
+* a minimal definition,
-- dependencies on prior operators,
+* explicit dependencies,
-- generative contributions,
+* generative contributions,
-- and examples of praxeological relevance.
+* examples illustrating its presence in praxis.

 ```yaml
 meta_axioms: